katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 information for each type.
-Thanks to [vim-go](https://github.com/fatih/vim-go) and [go guru](https://godoc.org/golang.org/x/tools/cmd/guru) for the invaluable help on analysing code and allowing me to check all the referers to a type.
-Thanks to these tools it has been pretty easy to find this on runtime/symtab.go:
+Thanks to [vim-go](https://github.com/fatih/vim-go) and [go guru](https://godoc.org/golang.org/x/tools/cmd/guru) for the invaluable help on analysing code and allowing me to check all the referers to a type it has been pretty easy to find this on [runtime/symtab.go](https://github.com/golang/go/blob/master/src/runtime/symtab.go):

 ```go
 // moduledata records information about the layout of the executable